someparty/someparty/source/articles/2022-12-30-dog-walker.html.markdown

 ###[Strange Attractor](https://strangeattractor.bandcamp.com): "Dog Walker"
 ==Watch on [YouTube](https://youtu.be/4WMWMX3vkNw) - Preview and purchase at [Bandcamp](https://strangeattractor.bandcamp.com/album/good-boy-bad-boy-3)==

 It's been a quiet month - which is to say I'm projecting my malaise and inaction onto the music scene and calling it a trend.
 It's either that or I claim I've gifted you the mercy of less email over the holidays.
 Take your pick.
-This is my newsletter.
-I can do whatever I want.

 While I could happily hibernate into the new year, I'd be remiss in my duties if I let 2022 pass without celebrating the triumphant return of Jeff Houle's [Strange Attractor](https://strangeattractor.bandcamp.com/).
 The Sudbury-based punk project roared out of hiatus earlier this month with "Dog Walker," the lead single from a fast-approaching LP *Good Boy Bad Boy*.